CDDelta/arweave-dart/README.md

 ## Installation

-This package is currently not available on [pub.dev](https://pub.dev) but you can use it by referencing this repository in your `pubspec.yaml` like so:
+`arweave-dart` is currently not available on [pub.dev](https://pub.dev) but you can use it by referencing this repository in your `pubspec.yaml` like so:

 ```yaml
 dependencies: